 The liberal constitutionalism associated with the rule of law rests upon two main principles: equal responsibility and protection under the law, and substantive and procedural guarantees for fundamental individual rights.
-This means that everyone, including high-ranking members of the regime and its sovereign, is equally constrained by the constitution and ordinary legislation, not just on paper, but in practice as well.
-Liberal constitutionalism also Maria requires a set of substantive laws that provide for fundamental rights.
+This means that everyone, including high-ranking members of the regime and its sovereign, is equally constrained by the constitution and ordinary legislation, not just on paper, but in praclitical competitors within the authoritarian tice as well.
+Liberal constitutionalism also Maria requires a set of substantive laws that pro-^{Popova} vide for fundamental rights.
 A politically independent and impartial judiciary is crucial because independent courts can better ensure that all litigants, regardless of their political, material, or legal resources, are equally bound by the law.